Cheapest 100% Equity & Growth Super Options in Australia (2025)

 You don’t necessarily need the highest cost to get strong returns.

-• The lowest-cost funds are clustered at left-bottom cost, yet deliver solid returns.
+• The cheapest super options in Australia are clustered at the low-cost end, yet deliver solid long-term returns.

-• Higher cost funds (like Vanguard) deliver slightly better returns but with a cost penalty.
+• Higher cost funds (like Vanguard) deliver competitive returns but with a minor fee penalty.

-• The standout performer is the Hostplus International Shares Indexed which has had a ripper few years helped by the Magnificent Seven.
-Which just shows why you should invest outside Australia
+• The standout performer is the Hostplus International Shares Indexed option, which has had a absolute ripper few years helped by the US tech giants (the Magnificent Seven).
+This highlights why international exposure is key for your nest egg.

-• Hostplus International Shares – Indexed offers 100% international equity (0% Australian).
+• Hostplus International Shares – Indexed offers 100% international equity (0% home bias to Australia).

-• Rest and AustralianSuper have a stronger Australian equity component (~25%) than the pure international options.
+• Rest and AustralianSuper hold a stronger Australian equity component (~25%) than the pure international options.

-2. AustralianSuper and Rest Indexed options are very close behind in cost and offer broad diversification.
+2. AustralianSuper and Rest Indexed options are very close behind in cost and offer excellent global diversification.

-3. Vanguard Super Growth costs around triple (~0.38%) yet offers ~10% emerging markets exposure — a valid trade-off for broader diversification.
+3. Vanguard Super growth fees sit around triple the cost (~0.38%), but add ~10% emerging markets exposure—a valid trade-off for broader index coverage.

-4. Emerging markets exposure: only Vanguard openly includes ~10% EM in the mix; others rely heavily on developed markets.
+4. Emerging markets exposure: Only Vanguard openly incorporates a ~10% EM slice into its growth product; the other index options lean heavily on developed markets.

-5. All five funds are passively managed / index-based (for the options listed) and regularly rebalance – making them suitable for “set and forget” growth-oriented portfolios.
+5. All five options are passively managed index-based super funds, meaning they regularly rebalance and are perfect for a "set and forget" strategy.

 🪙 Best-Value Picks